abaisero/baise.ro/app/pages/research.md

   </div>
 </div>

-### Temporal Segmentation of Concurrent Asynchronous Manipulations
+### Temporal Segmentation of Concurrent Asynchronous Demonstrations

 <img src="/static/img/tseg.png"
   alt="extracted instruction set for the assembly of a tool box"